-An excellent resource on graphics hardware architectures is the course notes for the Beyond Programmable Shaders course at SIGGRAPH, especially Kayvon Fatahalian's overview.
-The related blog Gates 381 is also valuable.
+An excellent resource on graphics hardware architectures is the course notes for the Beyond Programmable Shading course at SIGGRAPH.

-One popular gaming benchmark is Futuremark's 3DMark - it also has some fun eye-candy.
+One popular gaming benchmark (though not updated for awhile now) is Futuremark's 3DMark - it also has some fun eye-candy.

 There are many little utilities for checking various hardware capabilities, mostly for overclocking but also just educational to examine.
 GPU-Z displays the GPU's capabilities and monitors temperatures and voltages of various components.
 FurMark is an OpenGL stress test.
 GPU Caps Viewer also provides hardware information, including CUDA capabilities.